auth0/docs/articles/quickstart/backend/laravel/01-authorization.md

 ## Enable the Provider

-The `laravel-auth0` package comes with a provder called `LoginServiceProvider`.
+The `laravel-auth0` package comes with a provider called `LoginServiceProvider`.
 Add this to the list of application `providers`.

 ${snippet(meta.snippets.setup)}